 Glasscock Internal Faculty Residential Fellowship Application

-SUBMISSION INSTRUCTIONS: Department Head must sign the application's signature page agreeing to provide a one-course teaching reduction for him/her in the designated semester, in addition to the Glasscock Center's course replacement support.
+Department Head must sign the application's signature page agreeing to release the Fellow from teaching during the designated residential semester in exchange for the Glasscock Center’s course buyout policy.

 Applicant should also upload a current c.v. along with the required signatures form as a PDF.